Ruth O. Selig: Museum career

-In 1975, Selig began a 35-year career at the Smithsonian Institution, establishing an Office of Outreach and Education in the Department of Anthropology at the National Museum of Natural History.
+In 1975, Selig began a 35-year career at the Smithsonian Institution, establishing an Office of Outreach and Education in the department of anthropology at the National Museum of Natural History.
 In 1978, Selig partnered with her former GWU professor, Alison S. Brooks and fellow GWU graduate student JoAnne Lanouette, to develop the National Science Foundation-funded George Washington University/Smithsonian Institution Anthropology For Teachers Program that ran four years in the Washington, D.C. area, training teachers in Maryland and Virginia school districts as well as in the District of Columbia.
-Selig directed a similar program in 1984–85 in Laramie, Wyoming, where she partnered with the University of Wyoming Department of Anthropology with funding from the National Endowment for the Humanities/Wyoming Humanities Council.
+She directed a similar program in 1984–85 in Laramie, Wyoming, where she partnered with the University of Wyoming Department of Anthropology with funding from the National Endowment for the Humanities/Wyoming Humanities Council.
 In 1979, the Anthropology for Teachers Program distributed AnthroNotes, a newsletter for its graduates.
 This publication expanded with Smithsonian support, edited by the same team that ran the teacher training program: Selig, P. Ann Kaupp, Alison S. Brooks, and JoAnne Lanouette.

 In 1998, the Smithsonian Press published a compendium of AnthroNotes articles, with Selig as senior editor.
 Anthropology Explored: The Best of Smithsonian AnthroNotes was a 1998 Natural Science Book Club selection and received excellent reviews in the major anthropology and archaeology journals (American Anthropologist, American Antiquity, Ethnohistory, and Anthropology and Education Quarterly among them), as well as in the Times Literary Supplement.
 A second, revised and expanded edition of Anthropology Explored appeared in 2004 and again received positive reviews.

-In 2002, the Society for American Archaeology (SAA) presented the editors and illustrator of AnthroNotes® and Anthropology Explored: The Best of Smithsonian AnthroNotes with the SAA Award for Excellence in Public Education “for presenting archaeological and anthropological research to the public in an engaging and accessible style, and for encouraging the study of these disciplines in classrooms across the nation.”
+In 2002, the Society for American Archaeology (SAA) presented the editors and illustrator of AnthroNotes and Anthropology Explored: The Best of Smithsonian AnthroNotes with the SAA Award for Excellence in Public Education "for presenting archaeological and anthropological research to the public in an engaging and accessible style, and for encouraging the study of these disciplines in classrooms across the nation."

-Between 1986 and 2010, Selig held senior administrative positions at the Smithsonian Institution, in the Director's Office, National Museum of Natural History; Office of the Assistant Secretary for Science; Office of the Provost and the Office of the Secretary where she worked (2007–08) as the Special Assistant to Acting Secretary Cristián Samper and as senior writer/editor for Secretary G. Wayne Clough (2008–2010).
-Since retiring in 2010, Selig has been a Research Associate-Collaborator in the Smithsonian Institution's Department of Anthropology.
+Between 1986 and 2010, Selig held senior administrative positions at the Smithsonian Institution: in the Director's Office, National Museum of Natural History; Office of the Assistant Secretary for Science; Office of the Provost; and Office of the Secretary.
+In the Office of the Secretary, Selig worked as the Special Assistant to Acting Secretary Cristián Samper (2007-08) and as senior writer/editor for Secretary G. Wayne Clough (2008–2010).
+Since retiring in 2010, Selig has been a Research Associate-Collaborator in the Smithsonian Institution's department of anthropology.

 Publications

 Smithsonian Research Online lists 56 publications by Selig.
 Selected publications include:

+2025 Selig, Ruth O., and Alison S. Brooks.
+Teaching with AnthroNotes Cartoons.
+Journal of Archaeology and Education 9:2.